- 1 cleaning mode

 The current best all round electric toothbrush is the Oral-B Pro 2 2500.

-If on the other hand you want only a removable battery toothbrush, as good as the Advance Power is, the Fairywill 959 feels like it offers a little bit extra for the money.
-Slimmer in hand it has multiple cleaning modes and was the winner in our list of the best battery operated brushes.
+If on the other hand you want only a removable battery toothbrush, you could consider the TempIR Sonic Wave, the winner in our list of the best battery operated brushes.

 3. Where’s the best place to buy the Advance Power?